 So warm and loving was she in the heat of passion I could have almost cried.

 How could something this beautiful even happen?
 Indeed, I had been blessed

 above all men to partake in the feast of kings.
-As I ran my tongue along the moist
+As I ran my tongue along the

 With the AM radio playing softly in the background, I listened to Ohio Express